fredrik-hjarner/schmupinator/README.md

 * You can play a stage that lasts 30 seconds.
 * Highscore that saves in localStorage.
-* You can theoretically build your own stages and enemies with YAML files, but really, you will need a tutorial or be pretty smart (200+ IQ) to figure out how to do it.
+* You can theoretically build your own stages and enemies with YAML files, but really, you will need a tutorial or be pretty smart (~~200 IQ~~ 150 IQ) to figure out how to do it.

 ## Preliminary goals for the game/maker

-1. Make it able to do everything that the game *Truxton* can do. *Truxton* is a good, imho, shoot 'em up but primitive so is easy to *mimic*.
+1. Make it able to do everything that the game *Truxton* can do. *Truxton* is an old shoot 'em up game that is relatively primitive so is easy to *mimic*.
 2. Make it *not too hard* to create enemies and stages.
 A good tutorial and documentation is needed.
 3. A dream goal is to create a stage and enemy editor, but in order for that to be feasible the code must first have stabilized.
 4. Server that stores highscores and custom stages.